theimowski/SuaveMusicStore/en/create_album_form.md

 # Create album form

+Because of possible namespace conflicts between `Suave.Form.input` and `Suave.Html.input`, let's define a helper function to the former:

+==> View.fs:`let formInput`

 To define a form for album creation, we can invoke `renderForm` like this:

-==> View.fs:`let formInput`

 ==> View.fs:`let createAlbum`